polyaxon/polyaxon/docs/templates/polyaxon_tracking/experiments.md

 experiment.log_status('starting')
 ```

-In general this is not needed, because the tracking API will take care of tracking
+This step is done automatically so this is in general is not needed, because the tracking API will take care of tracking
 the status of your experiment both in-cluster and on other environments.

 ### Stop